Surnet/swagger-jsdoc/docs/CLI.md

 swagger-jsdoc -d swaggerDefinition.js route1.js -o my_spec.json
 ```

-When `.yaml` or `.yml` extension is used, the specification will be parsed and saved in YAML.
+When output file extension is `.yaml` or `.yml`, the specification will be parsed and saved in YAML format.